Quantum Coulomb glass on the Bethe lattice: Electron glass phase: full replica symmetry breaking

 \subsection{Overlap distribution}

 The differential of the inverse function $x(Q)$ turns out to be just the distribution of the overlaps between different replicas,

 The numerically computed function $P(Q)$ is presented in Fig.~\ref{fig:P(Q)}.
 In the Fermi liquid phase (not shown), $P(Q)$ is trivial, and consists of a delta function, $P^\text{RS}(Q) = \delta(Q-Q_\text{RS})$.
-In the electron glass phase, this distribution becomes non-trivial, and possible overlaps have a range, $Q\in[Q_\text{min},Q_\text{max}]$.
+This distribution indicates a unique, symmetric mean field solution.
+In the electron glass phase, the distribution becomes non-trivial, and possible overlaps have a range, $Q\in[Q_\text{min},Q_\text{max}]$, showing the onset of many symmetry-broken states.
 This overlap window becomes broader and broader as the temperature is lowered, and at the same time, the distribution gets depleted, and has a hight $\sim T$.
 This is in line with the observation, that at $T=0$ temperature, replica symmetry is restored.
 (It is, however, not so clear if a valid expansion around this limit exists~\cite{ReadSachdevYe95}.)
 Notice that the maximal value, $Q_\text{max}(T\to 0)$ remains less than $1/4$; this is a consequence of quantum fluctuations, which tend to reduce the overlaps.